WhoIsSethDaniel/goldsmith.nvim/README.md

 - [ ] lua functions provided for many actions / commands etc...
 - [ ] LSP related
     - [ ] code actions require prompt when only 1 action. add config to fix this.
-    - [ ] show source of warning in vtext
+    - [ ] show source of warning in vtext (i.e. show that 'efm' is the source)
     - [ ] statusline diags
 - [ ] go.mod
     - [ ] editing (such as replace etc...)